jdanene/KafkaWatcher/README.md

 If KafkaTopicWatcher does not work make sure Kafka is running, then try `mvn clean`, then try restarting kafka (or your computer if you don't know how to restart kafka properly).
-If there are a bunch of errors from Kafka internally restart the application -- need to debug this occurence.
+If there are a bunch of errors from Kafka internally restart the application.

 # What is KafkaTopicWatcher